Latest Taiko (TAIKO) News Update

 Deep Dive

-Overview: Gwyneth is Taiko's synchronously composable booster rollup initiative, designed to enable seamless cross-chain state access between L1 and L2.
-After successful demos and implementation, the next step is launching a developer-focused devnet, followed by a public testnet later in 2026 (Taiko).
+Overview: Gwyneth is Taiko's synchronously composable booster rollup, designed to enable seamless cross-chain state access between L1 and L2.
+After successful demos and developer tooling integration, the next step is a public testnet launch later this year (Taikolights: Community Update Q2 2025).

 Conclusion